-This chapter reveals the dimension where affection aligns with heaven, and the soul takes on the fragrance of divine virtue.

 Chapter 8 — The Spiritual Mind

+This chapter teaches how to function from the summit of internal intelligence, where the Mind of Christ becomes the daily operating system.

 The Mind of Christ, the Seat of Dominion, and the Governing Conscience

-The Spiritual Mind is the summit of Kingdom consciousness — the dimension where the believer begins to think, judge, and perceive from divine identity.
+The Spiritual Mind is the summit of Kingdom consciousness — the dimension where the believer begins to think, judge, and perceive from Divine Identity.
 This stream of the river of Eden is called Gihon (a stream or a valley of grace).
-Spiritually speaking, this stream means the understanding's perception, through the truth, of all heavenly graces.
+Spiritually speaking, this stream means the understanding’s perception, through the truth, of all heavenly graces.

 Wisdom from God is the only thing that enables the understanding to distinguish between graces of heaven and the moralities and virtues of a well-ordered natural life.
-Listen, the grace of heavenly life is a quality that belongs to a purified understanding – an understanding that sees how to classify the virtues of life, distinguishing those that merely moral and civil from those that are the result of the inflowing of the spirit of God.
-This is Gihon – valley of Grace.
+The grace of heavenly life is a quality that belongs to a purified understanding — an understanding that sees how to classify the virtues of life, distinguishing those that merely moral and civil from those that are the result of the inflowing of the spirit of God.

-This is the mind Paul referred to when he said: "Let this mind be in you which was also in Christ Jesus.”
+This is the mind Paul referred to when he said, “Let this mind be in you, which was also in Christ Jesus” (Philippians 2:5 KJV).

-The Spiritual Mind:
+The Spiritual Mind

-discerns with accuracy
+discerns with accuracy,

-judges with righteousness
+judges with righteousness,

-perceives without distortion
+perceives without distortion,

-loves without emotional imbalance
+loves without emotional imbalance,

-responds without ego
+responds without ego,

-obeys without delay
+obeys without delay, and

-divinity as dominion
+engages divinity as dominion.

-At this stage:
+At this stage, several elements are achieved:

-the conscience becomes enthroned

-the will becomes aligned

-the emotions become stable

-the soul becomes disciplined

-the spirit becomes dominant
+Conscience is enthroned.

+Will aligns.

+Emotions stabilize.

+Soul is disciplined.

+Spirit is dominant.

-the initium of the embodiment becomes transpersonal
+The initium of the embodiment becomes transpersonal.

-This is the mind through which Christ operated — the mind that governs creation through alignment with heaven.
+This is the Mind through which Christ operated — the Mind that governs creation through alignment with heaven.

-This chapter teaches the reader how to function from the summit of internal intelligence, where the Mind of Christ becomes the daily operating system.

 Chapter 9 — The Law of Advertence

+This chapter seals the understanding that advertence is not a moment — it is the law by which the conscience rises into Kingdom intelligence.

-Abraham as the First Awakening: Hearing God Again and responding with obedience
+Abraham as the First Awakening: Hearing God Again and Responding With Obedience

-Advertence, in spiritual context is seen as a fundamental law or principle of mind: whatever the mind advertently focuses on shapes experience and reality.
-Advertence is the law that governs the entire ascension process.
-It is the moment when the conscience turns toward the divine signal — the awakening from internal sleep.
+Advertence, in the spiritual context, is seen as a fundamental law or principle of Mind: Whatever the human mind advertently focuses on shapes experience and reality.
+Advertence governs the entire ascension process.
+It is the moment when the conscience turns toward the Divine Signal — the awakening from internal sleep.

 Abraham is the archetype of advertence: